-- Contributing directly to a Roth IRA is limited if your income is beyond certain limits, but there are no income limits for conversions.
+- You can’t contribute directly to a Roth IRA if your income is beyond certain limits, but there are no limits for conversions.

 Roth IRAs are a unique and powerful way to save for retirement.
-You pay taxes upfront on a Roth IRA, but after that, all growth and withdrawals are tax-free in a Roth IRA.
+You pay taxes upfront, and then qualified withdrawals on contributions and earnings are tax-free.

-A backdoor Roth is a conversion of Traditional IRA assets to a Roth IRA.
-Currently, anyone can convert money that you have put into a Traditional IRA to a Roth IRA no matter how much income you are making.
-You can also roll as much money as you want from a Traditional IRA into a Roth IRA, exceeding the contribution limits on IRAs.
+A backdoor Roth is a conversion of traditional IRA assets to a Roth IRA.
+Currently, anyone can convert money they’ve put into a traditional IRA to a Roth IRA, no matter how much income they earn.

-Keep in mind this isn’t a tax dodge.
-You will need to pay taxes on any money in your Traditional IRA that hasn’t already been taxed.
-The funds that you convert to a Roth IRA will most likely count as income, which may effect the tax rate that you pay on your other sources of income so you need to carefully consider whether a Roth IRA conversion is right for you.
+Keep in mind: This isn’t a tax dodge.
+You still need to pay taxes on any money in your traditional IRA that hasn’t already been taxed.
+The funds that you convert to a Roth IRA will most likely count as income, which could kick you into a higher tax bracket in the year you do the conversion.

-The main advantage of a Roth IRA is that you pay taxes upfront, but that everything after that is tax free.
-This is most beneficial when you taxes are lower now than you expect in the future.
+The main advantage of a Roth IRA is that you pay taxes upfront and everything after that is tax-free.
+This is most beneficial if your taxes are lower now than you expect them to be in the future.

 A backdoor Roth IRA lets you get around:

-b) Roth IRA Contribution limits: Normally, you may contribute only $5,500 ($6,500 if you are over 50) to a Roth IRA.
-With a backdoor Roth IRA conversion, these limits do not apply
+- Roth IRA contribution limits: Starting in 2019, you can contribute only $6,000 ($7,000, if you are age 50 or over) to a Roth IRA.
+With a backdoor Roth IRA conversion, these limits don’t apply.

-If your income is beyond these limits or if you want to contribute more than allowed, a back door Roth IRA is the only way to do so.
+If your income is beyond these limits—or if you want to contribute more to a Roth than is allowed within one year—a backdoor Roth IRA is the only way to do so.

 The government wants to collect its taxes, one way or another.
 A backdoor Roth is not a way to escape taxes.
-The amount of taxes you owe on a backdoor Roth could range from none, to a high tax bill.
-Most people who convert money to a Roth IRA via the backdoor need to learn what the pro-rata rule is and how it applies to their conversion.
+The taxes you owe on a backdoor Roth could range from none to a lot, depending on your situation.
+Most people who convert money to a Roth IRA via the back door need to learn what the pro-rata rule is and how it applies to their conversion.

 The key questions are:

-- Are you converting money on which you have taken a tax deduction?
+- Are you converting money that you’ve already taken a tax deduction on?

-- Are you converting non-deductive contributions, money that you contributed after you paid taxes on it?
+- Are you converting non-deductible contributions—money that you contributed after you paid taxes on it?

-- Are you converting your entire retirement portfolios to a Roth, or keeping some money in Traditional IRAs, or SEP or SIMPLE IRAs?
-If you are keeping some money in Traditional IRAs, you will be subject to the pro-rata rule.
+- Are you converting your entire retirement portfolio to a Roth, or keeping some money in traditional IRAs, or SEP or SIMPLE IRAs?
+If you are keeping some money in traditional IRAs, you’ll be subject to the pro-rata rule.

-If you convert a Traditional IRA, money on which you have already received an income tax deduction, to a Roth IRA, you will owe taxes on the entire amount that you convert.
-If you contribute $5,500 to a Traditional IRA and then convert the money to a Roth IRA, you will owe taxes on the $5,500, plus on whatever money it earns between the time you contributed to the Traditional IRA and converted to a Roth IRA.
-If you have saved $500,000 in a Traditional IRA, and convert the entire $500,000 to a Roth, you will owe taxes on the $500,000.
+If you convert money from a traditional IRA that you’ve already received a deduction for to a Roth IRA, you’ll owe taxes on the entire amount you convert.
+So, if you contribute $6,000 to a traditional IRA and then convert that money to a Roth IRA, you’ll owe taxes on the $6,000.
+You’ll also owe taxes on whatever money it earns between the time you contributed to the traditional IRA and when you converted it to a Roth IRA.

-Roth IRAs were initially envisioned as a way for people to save for retirement but still be able to access the money without penalties.
+All tax policy—including rules set for Roth IRAs—is subject to change.
+Roth IRAs were initially envisioned as a way for people to save for retirement, but still be able to access the money without penalties.
 It was thought that being able to withdraw money without penalties would attract younger savers.

-The backdoor Roth remains a subject of debate over the long term so if you want to take advantage of this strategy, you may want to do so before policy changes.
+The backdoor Roth remains a subject of debate, so if you want to take advantage of this strategy, you may want to do so before any policies change.